-Draft Version NLC5.1
+Version NLC5.1

-Released for comment: April 22, 2024
+Released: June 28, 2024

-- This draft version of the Technical Requirements document contains updates and clarifications made to 5 - 6 the previously released NLC5.0 document, which are highlighted in yellow.
+This version of the Technical Requirements document contains updates and clarifications made to the previously released NLC5 document.
+These updates are denoted by yellow highlighted line numbers or table rows.

-Schedule of Revisions
+9 Schedule of Revisions

 Revision Date Description 1.0 Apr.
 21, 2016 Initial Technical Requirements published.
-1.01 May 7, 2016 Clarified that the Technical Requirements are for interior control systems.
-Systems designed and marketed exclusively for exterior applications are not eligible to be qualified.
+1.01 May 7, 2016 Clarified that the Technical Requirements are for indoor control systems.
+Systems designed and marketed exclusively for outdoor applications are not eligible to be qualified.
 1.02 Feb.
 24, 2017 Clarified that the Technical Requirements do not cover DC or PoE systems.
 2.0 Jun.
-1, 2017 Version 2.0 published, with addition of exterior control systems.
+1, 2017 Version 2.0 published, with addition of outdoor control systems.
 3.0 Jun.
 1, 2018 Version 3.0 published, with addition of DC/PoE systems, scenes, and multi-year plans for energy monitoring and cybersecurity.
 4.0 Jun.
 10, 2019 Version 4.0 published, with addition of energy monitoring requirement, criteria for cybersecurity certifications, and building management systems capable of networked lighting control.
 5.0 Jun.
 23, 2020 NLC5 published, with addition of cybersecurity requirement.
 Energy monitoring definition aligned with ASHRAE 90.1-2016.
 Three capabilities labeled as supporting Interoperability.
-5.1 2024 Updated recommendations for energy reporting, criteria for acceptable cybersecurity standards and services, explanation of NLC Primary Use Designation.
+5.1 June 28, 2024 NLC5.1 published with updated criteria for acceptable cybersecurity standards and services, and new section on NLC Primary Use Designations.
+The words "Interior" and "Exterior" were changed to "Indoor" and "Outdoor" to align with other DLC documents.

-This document defines requirements to be met and capabilities to be reported for lighting control systems listed on the DesignLights Consortium (DLC) Networked Lighting Controls Qualified Products List (QPL).
+11 This document defines requirements to be met and capabilities to be reported for lighting control systems listed on the DesignLights Consortium (DLC) Networked Lighting Controls Qualified Products List

+13 (QPL).